-Understanding the Universe: what we know and what we've yet to discover
+Understanding the Universe: what we know and the many secrets we've yet to discover

 Cast your mind back to 1962.
 We thought we knew a great deal about the structure and origin of the Universe.